LesFerch/WinSetView/README.md

 # How to Use

 Simple step by step instructions follow.

+**Note**: Nothing in Windows is changed, and no settings are saved, until the **Submit** button is pressed.
+Feel free to experiment with the WinSetView interface and just **X** out and restart the app to get back to where you started.

 For complete details, please see the [manual](./Manual.md).

 ## Step 1: Select Your Interface Language (Optional)